How to prepare to a Zoom virtual presentation: quick tutorial and recommendations

-Using the stream deck is absolutely simple but amazing to take your visual presentation to a new level.
+Using the stream deck is simple but amazing to take your visual presentation to a new level.

-2. Add Camera Box
+2. Add a Camera Box

 Do not leave the audience with static slides while talking.
-You have to share a full screen, but we also advise you to add an image of yourself to keep in contact and remain engaging.
+You have to share a full screen, but we advise you to add an image of yourself to keep in contact and remain engaging.
 Thus, the camera box helps to talk through slides and control how much you want to interact with the audience.

 3. Avoid Animation

 For example, you can piece them out.
 It means you break them out slide by slide.
 Create separate slides for each individual ‘look’ if you want some animation effect.
-Basically, you create more slides instead of one slide with all the animations, which doesn’t work properly in Zoom
+Basically, you create more slides instead of one slide with all the animations, which doesn’t work properly in Zoom.

 4. Think About Your Environment